Biography

 Photo by Matt Cascardi

-Vocal harmonies, acoustic guitar, electric violin, alto sax, upright bass, drums and live "looping”.
-Duo and trio formats are also a thing.
+They usually perform as a five-piece ensemble featuring vocal harmonies, acoustic guitar, electric violin, alto sax, upright bass, drums and live looping.
+Lately they've started adding piano at some shows.
+Trio and quartet formats are also a thing.

-Born and raised in Montreal, Canada, Adrian is an exciting performer to watch.
-A gifted vocalist, he moves effortlessly between guitar & violin, sometimes using live looping to add layers of sound and intrigue to his songs.
-With a knack for language that's simple yet poetic, he's not afraid to tackle difficult subjects in his songwriting; Safe Streets tells an allegory about police violence, Lovers of the World voices an urgent environmental message, while Ironclad depicts human memory as a double-edged sword.
+Born and raised in Montreal, Adrian is an exciting performer to watch: a charismatic vocalist, he also moves effortlessly between guitar & violin, and sometimes uses live looping to sneak extra layers of sound into his arrangements.
+With a knack for plainspoken poetry, he's not afraid to tackle tender subjects:

-The band sometimes peppers their sets with interpretations of covers by the likes of Paul Simon, Dave Matthews, Talkingheads, Thelonious Monk, Peter Gabriel, Alanis Morisette, Kenny Garrett, Squeeze, Dolly Parton, Supertramp, Dave Brubeck, Tom Waits, The Pretenders, Billy Joel, Elton John, Elvis Costello, Noe Venable & even Maurice Ravel.
+The band ususally peppers its sets with rock and jazz covers by the likes of Paul Simon, Talkingheads, Roy Hargrove, Norah Jones, Peter Gabriel, Alanis Morisette, Miles Davis, Kenny Garrett, Squeeze, Dolly Parton, Supertramp, Dave Brubeck, Tom Waits, Thelonious Monk, The Pretenders, Billy Joel, Elton John, Elvis Costello & Noe Venable.

-Adrian started playing violin at the age of four and in his teens studied classical violin at the McGill Conservatory of Music in Montreal.
-He later learned to play drums, guitar and worked on his singing and songwriting.
+Adrian started playing violin at age four and in his teens studied classical violin at the McGill Conservatory of Music in Montreal.
+He later learned to play drums, guitar and developed his singing and songwriting chops.

 Chameleons & Butterflies